 The rules for distributions apply solely to withdrawals of earnings on your Roth IRA investments.
 The IRS includes a provision that allows savers to withdraw any of their original contributions tax- and penalty-free at any time.
 There’s no limit on the amount of contributions you can withdraw.

 However, not everyone can make a contribution to a Roth IRA.
-Your tax filing status and adjusted gross income determines whether or not you can contribute.
-For 2019, single filers, married couples filing separately who don’t live together, and heads of household can make a full contribution if their modified adjusted gross income (MAGI) is less than $122,000.
-The MAGI limit for married couples filing jointly and qualifying widows and widowers is less than $193,000.
+Your tax filing status and adjusted gross income (AGI) determines whether or not you can contribute.
+For 2023, single filers, married couples filing separately who don’t live together, and heads of household can make a full contribution if their modified adjusted gross income (MAGI) is less than $138,000.
+The MAGI limit for married couples filing jointly and qualifying widows and widowers is less than $218,000.
+You won’t be able to contribute at all if your MAGI is greater than $153,000 and $228,000, respectively.

 Also, keep in mind that Roth IRA contributions are not tax-deductible.
 That varies from traditional IRAs, which allow you to deduct contributions based on your income and filing status.

-When Should You Take a Roth IRA Distribution?
+When Should You Take Your Roth IRA Distributions?

 Ideally, you shouldn’t need to tap into your Roth IRA until you retire.
 A Roth IRA qualified distribution, for example, could create tax-free income.
 That income might to supplement Social Security benefits, taxable 401(k) withdrawals, or annuity payments.